 To illustrate the process of interpreting and naming the estimated topics, we provide three examples.
 (Appendix E provides a justification of the assigned names for each and every one of the 100 estimated topics.)
-In our first example, which STM labeled as topic 22, key words highly associated with the topic include 'assumpsit', 'promis', 'indebitatus', 'consider', 'forbear', 'non', 'assum', 'indebt', 'pay', and 'debt'.11 Accordingly, one top document elaborates on a case entailing "Error of a judgment given in Rochester in an assumpsit, where the plaintiff declared, that the defendant being indebted to him in fifteen pounds, in consideration the plaintiff, and judgment to him for the payment...Upon non assumpsit pleaded, and found for the plaintiff, and judgment accordingly, error was assigned, for that it was not shewn how the debt accrued; for it was said,
+In our first example, which STM labeled as topic 22, key words highly associated with the topic include 'assumpsit', 'promis', 'indebitatus', 'consider', 'forbear', 'non', 'assum', 'indebt', 'pay', and 'debt'.
+11 Accordingly, one top document elaborates on a case entailing 'Error of a judgment given in Rochester in an assumpsit, where the plaintiff declared, that the defendant being indebted to him in fifteen pounds, in consideration the plaintiff would give time to him for the payment...Upon non assumpsit pleaded, and found for the plaintiff, and judgment accordingly, error was assigned, for that it was not shewn how the debt accrued; for it was said, that a general indebitatus was not sufficient.
+But it was resolved, that generally indebitatus assumpsit is not sufficient where it is the ground of the action; as to say, whereas he was indebted to him in such a sum, he promised to pay, there he ought to shew how he was indebted...'
+(Austin versus Bewley, Croke Jac 548, 79 ER 470).
+In another top document, the courts rule that 'Assumpsit for goods sold and delivered, must alledge a promise to pay their value; a special request of payment; and the day and place when and where such request was made' (Osbaston versus Garton, Croke Eliz.
+91, 78 ER 350).
+Similarly, 'A declaration in assumpsit upon an implied promise is good, though "in considerations inde" [i.e. "in considerations thereof"] be omitted' (Tyler versus Bendlowe, 2 Shower KB 180, 89 ER 876).
+This topic is clearly about the types of promises that the law assumes to be implied in a contract to exchange property, goods, money, or services.
+We therefore named this topic Assumpsit.
+12 From this point on, we distinguish references to topics using an initial upper-case letter.